z3moo/CTF-Challenges/Anh Trai C2/README.md

 > "I just wanted to calculate the budget!"

-Mai, a senior accountant at *Global Corp*, downloaded a software tool that promised to help with her complex financial calculations.
+Mai, a senior accountant at *Vuln Corp*, downloaded a software tool that promised to help with her complex financial calculations.
 She ran the program, and for a moment, it seemed to work.
 However, shortly after, she noticed that the values in her important company files had been changed, and strange encrypted files started appearing in her documents folder.

-The security team quickly isolated her machine and captured the network traffic during the incident.
+Fortunately, the network traffic was captured during the incident because the IT team was troubleshooting an unstable VoIP connection in her department.
 We believe the tool was actually a Trojan communicating with an external server controlled by the attacker.

 ## Questions